abenstirling/SemanticNavigation/README.md

 ![Test](https://github.com/abenstirling/CSE151A_Project/blob/main/loss.png?raw=true)

 ### Model 2
 Our second machine learning model showed substantial improvements over our initial model in terms of both accuracy and loss metrics.
 The training and validation accuracy of the second model reached approximately 70%, a significant increase from the roughly 50% accuracy achieved by the first model.
 This 20 percentage point gain in accuracy indicates that the second model is considerably better at correctly predicting outcomes on the training and validation datasets.
 In addition, the second model was able to reduce the loss to less than 1.5, an improvement over the 1.6 loss of the initial model.
 A lower loss value signifies that the second model's predictions are closer to the actual target values on average.
 Compared to the first model, the second model's 70% accuracy versus 50% and <1.5 loss versus 1.6 represent substantial improvements in predictive power and optimization of the loss function.
-The better performance is likely due to some combination of higher-quality input data, a more suitable model architecture, and better-tuned hyperparameters.

 ![test](https://github.com/abenstirling/CSE151A_Project/blob/main/model2_accuracy.png?raw=true)
 ![test](https://github.com/abenstirling/CSE151A_Project/blob/main/model2_loss.png?raw=true)
 ### Model 3